peterpot/openath.github.io/opendata.md

 ## Created works:  documents, artwork and images

 We also aim to accumulate certain works which are created by humans but which are beneficial to the sport.
-In these cases, we will ask the author to choose a suitable Open Data license; our preference is the <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0</a>.
+In these cases, we will ask the author to choose a suitable Open Data license; our recommendation is the <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0</a>, "CC-BY-4.0", which ensures the original author is identified and credited.
 Examples may include

  - icons and web resources created by volunteers, for anyone in the sport to use
  - photos donated by the photographer for royalty-free use